 Research shows that tax season gives Americans anxiety.
 And confusion still reigns around how to prepare taxes.

-It's true that there isn't much in this world that could make taxes fun.
-But, by picking the right tax preparation route for your needs you can cut out some of the stress and confusion that comes with reporting your earnings to Uncle Sam.
+Indeed, there isn't much in this world to make taxes fun.
+But, by picking the correct tax preparation route for your needs, you can eliminate some of the stress and confusion that comes with reporting your earnings to Uncle Sam.

-However, before you lay out money on tax preparation, it's important that you know which solution is going to fit your budget and your requirements.
-Read on to get clear on how to choose between these three options of H&R Block vs TurboTax vs an Accountant.
+However, before you spend money on tax preparation, you must know which solution will fit your budget and requirements.
+Read on to clarify how to choose between these three options H&R Block vs. TurboTax vs. an Accountant.

-The first area where H&R Block vs TurboTax vs Accountant differs is in capability.
-The differences between H&R Block and Turbo Tax are worth taking a look at, as these two services are often thought to be very similar.
+The first area where H&R Block vs TurboTax vs Accountant differs is capability.
+The differences between H&R Block and Turbo Tax are worth considering, as these two services are often very similar.

-Also, it's also important to consider that accountants provide a different type of service to these two tax preparation solutions.
+Also, it's important to consider that accountants provide a different type of service to these two tax preparation solutions.

 TurboTax offers users a self-serve tax preparation platform.
 The platform is laid out to be highly user-friendly, with many of the fields formatted in a questionnaire style.

-TurboTax offers a number of different packages, including a free basic package, live basic, deluxe, premier, and self-employed.
+TurboTax offers several packages, including a free basic package, live basic, deluxe, premier, and self-employed.
 If you require live assistance from a tax professional, you can access this via screen sharing for an additional cost.

-One of the advantageous features of TurboTax is that thanks to the fact that it is owned by Intuit, the self-employed package supports integration with QuickBooks.
-This means that you can import your expenses with very little effort if you use Quickbooks for your business accounts.
+One of the advantageous features of TurboTax is that thanks to the fact that Intuit owns it, the self-employed package supports integration with QuickBooks.
+You can import your expenses with minimal effort using Quickbooks for your business accounts.

-Overall, TurboTax is a highly user-friendly solution that is suited to individuals who want to file their own returns and want a highly streamlined and clear process.
+Overall, TurboTax is a highly user-friendly solution for individuals who want to file their returns with a streamlined and straightforward process.